CSublow/milestone-project-2/README.md

 This project is an SPA (single page application) interactive data dashboard.
 The dashboard visualises publically available data on emissions from road transport within the UK between the years 1990 and 2016.

-The dashboard primarily relies on [dc.js](https://dc-js.github.io/dc.js/) in order to render the charts. dc in turn relies on [crossfilter](http://crossfilter.github.io/crossfilter/) and [d3.js](https://d3js.org/).
+The dashboard primarily relies on [DC.js](https://dc-js.github.io/dc.js/), a JavaScript-based charting library.
+DC in turn relies on [Crossfilter](http://crossfilter.github.io/crossfilter/), a dataset explorer, and [D3.js](https://d3js.org/), which is utilised by DC in order to render charts in CSS-friendly SVG format.

 ## UX